WPSemantix/timbr_python_SQLAlchemy/README.md

 ## Dependencies
 - Access to a timbr-server
 - Python from 3.7.13 or newer
+- Support SQLAlchemy 1.4.x but not support version 2.x yet.

 ## Installation
 - Install as clone repository: